This post may contain affiliate links, please read our disclosure policy.

 Tri-Circle-D Ranch: Located near Pioneer Hall, the ranch is the center for equine-related activities and home to Walt Disney World’s horses.
 The Horse Barn is a working blacksmith shop that outfits the horses that work on Magic Kingdom’s Main Street.

-Horseback Riding & Pony Rides: Guests can take a 45-minutes guided trail ride through the woods on horseback.
+Horseback Riding & Pony Rides: Disney’s Fort Wilderness Resort and Campground offers horseback trail rides through the beautiful woods surrounding the property.
+This is a great way to see some of the wildlife that call Disney’s Fort Wilderness home, including deer, rabbits, and birds.
+Guests can take a 45-minutes guided trail ride through the woods on horseback.
 The trails are gentle as are the horses; riders need not have much experience, although they do need to be 9 years and older, at least 48″ tall, and weigh less than 250 pounds.
 For children 2 years and older and 80 pounds and under, the ranch also offers pony rides with an adult at the lead.

 Water Activities: Guests can enjoy the sandy beach of Bay Lake.
 Canoes, kayaks, pedal boats, and other watercraft are available for rental.
+Disney’s Fort Wilderness Resort and Campground is located on the banks of the Sassagoula River, which makes it the perfect place to take a leisurely canoe trip.
+You can rent canoes from the Disney Outfitters store, located in the Pioneer Hall building.
 The marina also rents pontoon and canopy boats, and specialty cruises, and 2-hour guided fishing excursions for up to 4 people (catch and release only).
 Dockside fishing is also available, with no reservations required.
+Disney’s Fort Wilderness Resort and Campground has two swimming pools – the Meadow Swimmin’ Pool and the Wilderness Swimmin’ Pool.
+Both pools are heated, so you can enjoy a swim even during the cooler months.
+There are also hot tubs located near both pools.

 Sports & Games: Bike rentals, or guests with their own rides, can travel the .75 mile path between Fort Wilderness and Disney’s Wilderness Lodge or explore the many roads of the resort.
 Fort Wilderness also has 2 lighted cement tennis courts for guests who bring their own equipment.
-There are also 2 swimming pools, with pool games, volleyball, a shuffleboard court, and horseshoes.
+There are also pool games, volleyball, croquet, a shuffleboard court, and horseshoes.

 Fort Wilderness Entertainment – Campfires & Movies, Carriage & Wagon Rides